.

 Baroque Prague Architecture

 Baroque Prague Architecture – Style with a Twirl Even though Prague is most associated with the modern era of Art Nouveau, it’s greatest influence by far is Baroque.
 You don’t just see Baroque Prague, you feel it, you touch it, you hear it.
-Baroque was certainly a reaction to the fairly plain decorative nature of … Read More
+Baroque was certainly a reaction to the fairly plain functional nature of … Read More

 An example of sgraffito external building decoration in prague